WWE Elimination Chamber lineup: The card for Sunday's event featuring a pair of Elimination Chamber matches - Pro Wrestling Dot Net

 The following matches are advertised for the WWE Elimination Chamber event that will be held on Sunday in Tampa, Florida at Tropicana Field.

--Drew McIntyre vs. Sheamus vs. AJ Styles vs. Randy Orton vs. The Miz vs. Jeff Hardy in an Elimination Chamber match for the WWE Championship.
+-Drew McIntyre vs. Sheamus vs. AJ Styles vs. Randy Orton vs. Kofi Kingston vs. Jeff Hardy in an Elimination Chamber match for the WWE Championship.

 -Roman Reigns defends the WWE Universal Championship against the Elimination Chamber winner.